gsobell/deployrable/README.md

 Bash script for deploying dotfiles and selected packages primarily on live enviroments and fresh installs.

 ## Usage
 Run the following in the terminal emulator of your choice.
 You will be prompted for root if you choose to install [PACKLIST](https://github.com/gsobell/dotfiles/tree/master/.packlist).
 If there are existing dotfiles, they will be overwritten.
-Script will not
 ```bash
 curl -O https://raw.githubusercontent.com/gsobell/deployrable/home/deployrable.sh
 sh deployrable.sh